 The inclusion of graphene into the bilayer showed a slight increase of the order of the liposomal system as demonstrated by the increase of both I{2931}/I{2895} (from 0.87 to 0.89) and I{2895}/I{2855} (from 0.84 to 1.05) values.
-The latter intensity ratio increase was unexpected because interactions with guests penetrating the bilayer is generally associated with a decrease of I{2895}/I{2855} .
-65 Likely, the presence of graphene did not hamper inter-chain interactions and therefore bilayer self-assembly (i.e. the I{2931}/I{2895} ratio did not vary), but favoured additional interactions between alkyl chains of POPC molecules and graphene layers. ^{66,67} Such evidence pointed to the prevailing arrangement of exfoliated graphene inside the core of the bilayer in perfect agreement with coarse-grained dynamic simulations that showed graphene perfectly sandwiched into POPC bilayers and almost not affecting its thickness.
-45 Graphene bilayers slowly diffused in the membrane interior, but the composite system stayed stable over time.
-Accordingly, the Raman intensity ratio I{1125}/I{1086} decreased thus denoting a decrease in the average number of "trans" bonds in the alkyl chains of POPC as a consequence of folding of the alkyl chains to promote van der Waals interactions between alkyl chains and the graphene surface.
+The latter intensity ratio increase was unexpected because interactions with guests penetrating the bilayer is generally associated with a I{2895}/I{2855} decrease.65 Likely the presence of graphene did not hamper inter-chains interactions and therefore bilayer self-assembly (i.e. the I{2931}/I{2895} ratio did not vary), but favoured additional interactions between alkyl chains of POPC molecules and graphene layers.^{66,67} Such evidences pointed to a prevailing arrangement of exfoliated graphene inside the core of the bilayer in perfect agreement with coarse-grained dynamic simulations that showed graphene perfectly sandwiched into POPC bilayers and almost not affecting its thickness.45 Graphene bilayers slowly diffused in the membrane interior, but the composite system stayed stable over time.
+Accordingly, the I{1125}/I{1086} Raman intensity ratio decreased thus denoting a decrease in the average number of "trans" bonds in the alkyl chains of POPC as a consequence of folding of the alkyl chains to promote van der Waals interactions between alkyl chains and graphene surface.